What is the best treatment for a broken (fractured) and/or dislocated collarbone (clavicle)?

-If you are a cyclist, or horse rider, for that matter, the odds are that you may fall some time, land on your collar bone and either break it, dislocate it, or both (I did both in an instant, falling off a bike, many years ago and don't recommend it at all!).
+If you are a cyclist, or horse rider, the odds are that you may fall some time, land on your collarbone and either break it, dislocate it, or both.
+I did both in an instant, falling off a bike, many years ago.

 This article deals mostly with the fracture kind.
 However, there is often a dislocation suffered along with the fracture, usually involving avulsing the ligaments that secure the acromioclavicular joint (AC Joint).
 If the AC ligaments have been fully or partially ruptured, the collarbone will appear to be "floating" above the shoulder.
 Please refer to Christian's Story later in this article.
 Christian suffered a nasty fracture of his collarbone and rupture of the AC joint.
-If the ligaments of the AC joint are not repaired then the "floating" will be permanent.
-While it is generally considered of not much consequence, I differ.
+If the ligaments of the AC joint are not repaired, then the "floating" will be permanent.
+While we may consider it of not much consequence, I differ.
 Floating collarbones, other than being unsightly, can cause a lifetime of complications that may only get worse as the years become decades:

 Disturbed sleep when sleeping on the previously injured side.

-Pain and dysfunction with numerous physical activities, such as throwing and serving in tennis.
+Pain and dysfunction with many physical activities, such as throwing and serving in tennis.

-Protective muscle spasms in the shoulder and neck due to irritation and inflammation of the AC joint.
-These can lead to neck problems, migraines and even numbness radiating down the arm due to nerve and blood vessel impingement.
+Protective muscle spasms in the shoulder and neck because of irritation and inflammation of the AC joint.
+These can lead to neck problems, migraines and even numbness radiating down the arm because of nerve and blood vessel impingement.

 Gradual arthritic degeneration of the joint.

-Collarbone injuries are so common that the seriousness of their impact on the victim - short and long term - tends to be underplayed.
+Collarbone injuries are so common that the seriousness of their impact on the victim - short and long term - is often overlooked.

-Collarbone injuries cause weeks, if not months of sleepless misery and may result in long term disability, including chronic pain, if not treated properly from Day One.
+Collarbone injuries cause weeks, if not months of sleepless misery and may cause long-term disability, including chronic pain, if not treated properly from Day One.

-These injuries are horrible because it is almost impossible to sleep well during the weeks that it takes for the bones and ligaments to knit securely.
+These injuries are horrible because it is almost impossible to sleep well during the weeks it takes for the bones and ligaments to knit securely.
 Attempting to roll over in bed is an agonising effort and unhelpful for the cause of uninterrupted healing.
-I'm talking from experience here folks!
+I'm talking from experience here, folks!

 Think of the shoulder and collarbone acting like a car bumper during a crash.
-As you land on your shoulder, the collarbone crumples, absorbing some of the impact that might otherwise be transferred to the central core of the body, shattering ribs, bruising and tearing vital organs; injuries that may be life threatening, if it was not for the crumpling of the shoulder.
+As you land on your shoulder, the collarbone crumples, absorbing some impact that might otherwise transfer to the central core of the body, shattering ribs, bruising and tearing vital organs; injuries that may be life threatening, if it was not for the crumpling of the shoulder.
 Not that this thought is any great comfort after suffering a shattered shoulder!